tutorial

 Moreover, you may want perform modification to the object list, for adding or removing objects or you may refreshing this list in case of, for example, a running process or a trigger are updating the objectgroup's status.
 You can click the "ObjectGroup Save" and "ObjectGroup Reload" buttons respectively.

-objectgroup define 'MyFirstGroup'
+objectgroup define 'Bug Requests'

-description 'grouping object test + 2 Pasted'
+description 'Query 14/09/2012'+ 2 Pasted'

 add #00001-00000021 add #00001-10DBACA0